-- This section can be read alongside the associated outcome maps shown in Appendix 1 and also accessible online using our software, OutNav: https://www.outnav.net/view-live-report/g/NzXUqXiBPapA9WCOvD9JIoPInluICl2X - Interviews with other agencies consistently drew attention to the ability of project workers to engage children and young people and build positive relationships, creating the foundation for all other work.
-Positive engagement with the project is a key strength. - The project has adapted well to meet the challenges of Covid emergency restrictions for their children and young people. - ADAPT has reached 93 children and young people.
-This extends to a minimum estimate of 186 individuals when including family support. - The project has identified unmet need and led to almost 90 referrals for additional support for children, young people and their families. - 23 children and young people have been supported to achieve a Dynamic Youth Award. - The vast majority of children and young people responding to the questions reported increased confidence, ability to do new things and better behaviour on leaving the programme.
-Most said they had sustained or improved school attendance and almost all (answering the question) said they felt less inclined to anti-social or offending behaviours. - Case studies illustrate the complexity of the family lives of some of the children and young people and how includem has worked with the whole family, building the strengths around the child or young person and leading to positive outcomes such as; trust in support, improved material circumstances, being better supported, engagement with school, improved family relationships and other positive destinations.
+- This section can be read alongside the associated outcome maps shown in Appendix 1 and also accessible online using our software, OutNav. - Interviews with other agencies consistently drew attention to the ability of project workers to engage children and young people and build positive relationships, creating the foundation for all other work.
+Positive engagement with the project is a key strength. - The project adapted and flexed to meet the challenges of Covid emergency restrictions for the children and young people involved. - ADAPT for CashBack has reached 162 children and young people aged 10 to 15 years.
+Young people were most commonly aged between 13 and 15; over 60 per cent were male; and over 40 per cent lived in areas in SIMD deciles 1-2.
+In many cases, this support extended beyond the individual young person to family members. - 55 children and young people have been supported to achieve a Dynamic Youth Award. - The vast majority of children and young people responding to the questions (with their workers) reported increased confidence, ability to do new things and better behaviour on leaving the support.
+Most said they had sustained or improved school attendance and most (for whom the question was relevant and who responded) felt less inclined to antisocial or offending behaviours. - Case studies illustrate the complexity of the family lives of some of the children and young people and how includem has worked with the whole family.
+They show how, with this support and other factors, the child/young person/family can achieve: greater trust in support; improved material circumstances; better support; improved engagement with school; and other positive outcomes.